scotws/LiaraForth/README.md

 computers such as the VIC-20 and Apple II.
 The 265SXB is one of the easiest ways to get started with a 65816 system.

-This project is currently in the PRE-ALPHA stage.
-Pre-ALPHA means that "it should assemble, but it won't run too well".
-See the Initial Design Manifest in the docs folder for details.
-There is further information in docs/MANUAL.md as well.
+This project is currently in the ALPHA stage.
+ALPHA means that "pretty much everything is there, and some of it even does what it is supposed to".
+Use, as always, at your own risk.
+There is further information docs/MANUAL.md .

 There is a discussion thread for Liara Forth [at 6502.org](http://forum.6502.org/viewtopic.php?f=9&t=3649).